isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 &emsp;&emsp;&emsp;“Nostalgia for images of…samsui women are certainly <br>&emsp;&emsp;&emsp;romanticised and shorn of the painful realities that <br>&emsp;&emsp;&emsp;usually attend real events…Most of the lives of the <br>&emsp;&emsp;&emsp;samsui women were also very painful, marked by <br>&emsp;&emsp;&emsp;backbreaking labour, meagre salaries and exploitative <br>&emsp;&emsp;&emsp;employers.
 (2005, p.
 278)

 Presenting *samsui* women as pioneers is one issue.
 But framing them as feminists then becomes an appropriation of them as icons of female independence, hence adding favourably towards championing women’s rights and causes.
 I would also propose that such framing does not necessarily reflect upon all experiences of the women.
-As I have mentioned earlier, some of these women, for instance, were married and had children and grandchildren in Singapore.
-6
+As I have mentioned earlier, some of these women, for instance, were married and had children and grandchildren in Singapore.[^6]

 #### **Concluding Remarks**